ethereum/populus/docs/chain.contracts.rst

 Accessing Contracts
 ===================

-The `~populus.chain.base.BaseChain` object is the entry point for the Provider and Registrar APIs which collectively give access to your project contracts and related information.
+The :class:`~populus.chain.base.BaseChain` object is the entry point for the Provider and Registrar APIs which collectively give access to your project contracts and related information.